-When your water heater starts to act up, you might be tempted to take matters into your own hands before calling a plumber.
+When your water heater starts to act up, you might be tempted to take matters into your own hands before calling someone who can fix a hot water heater like a plumber.
 While there are certain steps you can take to safely troubleshoot the problem, there are some situations that are best handled by a trained professional.

 In this blog post, we’ll provide you with some tips for troubleshooting one of the most common water heater issues we come across, as well as a list of water heater repairs we would not recommend attempting without any specialized training and experience under your belt.